 Category Archives: Machine Shop Know How

 “They don’t make them like that anymore.”
 Such sentiments are generally reserved for the wistful daydreamers of times long since past.
 They are rarely applied to operational seaplanes making takeoffs and landings from Seattle’s own Lake Washington.
-Yet Kenmore Air and Howard Wright have turned “generally” on its head.
-The recent restoration of the only [...]
+Yet Kenmore Air has turned “generally” on its head.
+The recent restoration of the only surviving, functional Hamilton [...]

 At Kenmore Air, our pilots fly a variety of planes: the Otter, the Cessna, and the Cessna Caravan (a member of Kenmore Air Express, our wheeled plane division).
 But no plane among our line holds a more distinguished place in our fleet than the Beaver.
 They’re not young planes.
 They’re not young by a long [...]